 Unfortunately, after years of use, the clock broke.
 You can buy new clock mechanisms, but I decided to go a different direction.

 And you can, too!
 It’s easy, inexpensive, and just takes a couple hours of paint drying time.
 Here’s how to tackle your own mirror DIY project:

-Using a flat head screwdriver, pry the back off and remove the clock from its frame.
+- Using a flat head screwdriver, pry the back off and remove the clock from its frame.

 My total cost for a new mirror was about $6.